-Government Cloud - Microsoft Azure Government / VAEC MAG / VA tenancies (Microsoft Power Platform - Dynamics 365).
+VAEC Microsoft Azure Government (VAEC Azure).
 Cloud SaaS, FedRAMP Package ID F1603087869.
+Microsoft Azure Commercial Cloud, FedRAMP Package ID F1209051525.

 9.2 Does the contract with the Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
 (Provide contract number and supporting information about PII/PHI from the contract).
-(Refer to question 3.3.2 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+(Refer to question 3.3.2 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.